A geometric model for the module category of a skew-gentle algebra: Intersection-dimension formula

 A tagged intersection between $(\gamma_1,\kappa_1)$ and $(\gamma_2,\kappa_2)$ is called a \emph{black} tagged intersection from $(\gamma_1,\kappa_1)$ to $(\gamma_2,\kappa_2)$ if it is a black punctured intersection from $\gamma_1$ to $\gamma_2$.
 We denote by $\mathfrak{T}^\bullet((\gamma_1,\kappa_1),(\gamma_2,\kappa_2))$ the set of black tagged intersections from $(\gamma_1,\kappa_1)$ to $(\gamma_2,\kappa_2)$.

 We call the number the \emph{black intersection number} from $(\gamma_1,\kappa_1)$ to $(\gamma_2,\kappa_2)$. \end{definition}

-\begin{remark} An intersection which has one of the forms in Figure~\ref{fig:I} can move to other regions.
+\begin{remark} By the assumption that $\gamma_1$ and $\gamma_2$ are in a minimal position and the assumption that any intersection in $\gamma_1\cap^\circ\gamma_2$ is not in a curve in $\TT$, an intersection that has one of the forms in Figure~\ref{fig:I} can move to other regions.
 But its type is always I and it is always a black intersection from $\gamma_a$ to $\gamma_b$.
-So the notion of type and black intersection is well-defined. \end{remark}
+So the notion of types and black intersections is well-defined.
+The other types of intersections cannot be moved since the two curves do not cross the same curve in $\TT$ after that intersection. \end{remark}

 \begin{remark} In each of the last two cases in Figure~\ref{fig:III}, there is one more intersection between $\gamma_a$ and $\gamma_b$, different from $c$, which is a black intersection from $\gamma_b$ to $\gamma_a$ by definition. \end{remark}